loctran15/BookSearch/README.md

 <h1>BookSearch</h1>

-> BookSearch is a website to find your favorite books for Google Books library.
+> BookSearch is a website to find your favorite books in Google Books library.
-> BookSearch works just like web search.
-Try a search on BookSearch.
-> When we find a book with content that contains a match for your search terms,
-> we'll link to it in your search results.

 ## Built with